H.R. 5855: Measuring the Cost of Disasters Act of 2025

 1

-The bill requires the Administrator of the National Oceanic and Atmospheric Administration to establish and maintain a public database and webpage with information on each billion-dollar disaster occurring each year in the United States.
-It defines a qualifying event as a storm or severe weather event causing $1,000,000,000 or more in combined direct costs and market costs, as determined by the National Centers for Environmental Information.
+NOAA must establish and maintain a public database and webpage covering each billion-dollar disaster that occurs in the United States each year.
+A qualifying disaster is a storm or severe weather event causing $1 billion or more in combined direct and market costs, as determined by the National Centers for Environmental Information.

 2